stooj/stooj-dot-org/drafts/41-notes_of_neorg.md

 But:

-- It _will_ support Getting Things Done
+- It _will_ support Getting Things Done (some day maybe)
+- It might support Taskwarrior?
 - It looks _superb_ in neovim
 - It is designed around it's own markup language (hold on, that sounds bad but listen) whose manifesto makes a really good argument about why markdown sucks.